Overview of Mint

 Mint oil is commonly found in toothpaste tubes, chewing gum, candy, and beauty products.
 The benefits of mint may be numerous.
 Muscle relaxation and digestive problems may be managed with mint.
 People have used the calming properties of mint for centuries to treat indigestion and upset stomachs.
 In mint plants, rosmarinic acid, an anti-inflammatory compound, prevents allergies.

-How to sow and care for Herb Green Mint Seeds
+How to sow and care for Herb Mint

 For Mint, spring is the best time to plant.
 For perennials to thrive, they need to be started about two months before the first frost.
 It is also possible to grow them year-round if they are to be grown indoors.
 In the flat of the seedling, place the seeds and cover them with the medium.
 By covering the seeds, they will not germinate.
 Sprouts should appear at room temperature or slightly warmer than room temperature in 10 to 15 days.
 Transplant them into a garden or container after they have grown two sets of true leaves.
 When planting outdoors, you can sprinkle vermiculite over well-worked soil before sowing seeds.
 If you are planting directly in the garden, consider covering the seeds with a row cover until they sprout.
 Mint is perennial and requires very little maintenance.